 Children in Foundation 1 are supported in developing ‘pre-writing’ skills by exercising and strengthening their fingers in activities including cutting and sticking, pouring, manipulating playdough, using tweezers etc.

 Mark making is the next step towards successful early writing.
 Children are encouraged to use a variety of different writing materials on a variety of scales.
 This could be writing on a post it note or making gigantic marks on the playground; it could be using brushes or magic wands.

 The importance of this mark making practice is to embed fluent movement which will eventually lead to forming recognisable letters.
 In addition to this daily practice, the children participate in Talk for Writing and purposeful writing in each learning environment.

 By the end of the Foundation Stage, many children can write short, simple sentences independently and read simple words and sentences.

 Early maths is taught through games, song and exploration.
-In F1 we concentrate on the language of maths through child initiated play, simple challenges, questioning and stories.
+In Foundation 1 we concentrate on the language of maths through child initiated play, simple challenges, questioning and stories.
 In addition, we deliver a daily maths session to consolidate and extend learning concepts.

 Understanding the World